 Briefly, here are the main methods firms use to market themselves, with the typical results of each one.

-(These methods are a summary of our conversations with hundreds of financial service firm principals:)
+(These methods are a summary of our conversations with hundreds of mortgage brokers since 2003:)

 1. Partner referrals (e.g. referrals from allied professionals)